 Any effort at consolidating these services faces the same or similar challenges and resource requirements, whether responsibility for delivering services is coordinated by the Chancellor's Office or by an institution.
-Each approach requires adequate leadership to develop and enforce policies and processes, along with sufficient-human resources, tasked with providing at a level sufficient to provide the actual services to students and employees.
+Each approach requires adequate leadership to develop and enforce policies and processes, along with human resources at a level sufficient to provide the actual services to students and employees.
 In other words, the need for system-level staffing is limited to fulfilling the leadership role for designing and overseeing policies and processes in a specific area or areas.
 The related campus-level staffing need is only as necessary to provide good "customer service" to the campus/faculty/staff/students.